thetisproject/thetis/docs/source/sediment_formulation_2d.rst

 Exner equation
 :eq:`exner_eq`.
 It is solved for the bedlevel,
-:math:`z_b`, which has the effect of modifying the bathymetry.
+:math:`z_b`, which is the bathymetry.
+The corresponding field in Thetis is called
-The corresponding field in Thetis is called ``'bathymetry_2d'``.
+``'bathymetry_2d'``.

 To activate the 2D sediment model, set the